Komo people (Democratic Republic of the Congo)

 The Kumu or Komo are a Bantu people from Central Africa that lives in the northeast of the Democratic Republic of the Congo.

 Ethnonomy

 Depending on the sources and context, there are several forms: Babira, Bakomo, Bakumbu, Bakumu, Komos, Kumo, Kumu, Kuumu, Wakumu.

 Language

-Their language is Komo (or kikomo), a bantu language which number of speakers was estimated in 400.000 in the Democratic Republic of the Congo in 1998.
+Their language is Komo (or Kikomo), a Bantu language which was estimated to have 400,000 speakers in the Democratic Republic of the Congo in 1998.